-Export Bitstream tool when the device is configured with Custom Security option in the Configure Securitytool are set with the Configure Security tool.
+Note: If Permanent Locks for Production are configured along with Custom Security settings, Export Bitstream Security options are set with Configure Permanent Lock for Production tool.
+Otherwise, they are set with the Configure Security tool.
 The Permanent Lock Security settings can be removed by either right-clicking on the tool in the Design Tree or by clicking the Remove Permanent Locks button in the UI.